percona/pmm-doc/Platform integration/advisors.md

 # Advisor checks

-Advisors are automated checks that you can run against connected databases to identify any potential security threats, configuration problems, performance concerns, policy non-compliance etc.
+Advisors are automated checks that you can run against connected databases to identify any potential security threats, configuration problems, performance concerns, policy non-compliance issues etc.

 Checks are grouped into advisors according to the functionality and recommendations they provide.